Blade starts rolling out Shadow high-performance cloud gaming in North America

 Ujesh Desai, vice president of gaming at Logitech, said at the Thursday event that he played the Shadow service and was impressed.

-“To be able to play Tomb Raider at the highest resolution on a very old computer, and walk over to play it on the TV and pick it up at the same place a controller, I thought you have to be kidding me,” he said.
+“To be able to play Tomb Raider at the highest resolution on a very old computer, and walk over to play it on the TV and pick it up at the same place on a controller, I thought you have to be kidding me,” he said.
 “Then I walked over and played it on a phone.
 We believe in cloud gaming, in how it can democratize gaming, and I like what they’ve done here.
 Our goal is to make sure our gear plays flawlessly with the Shadow platform.”

 Michael Fan, chief strategy officer at Blade, said in an interview that most USB-connected gaming peripherals will work with the Shadow and its Shadow Box connector box.
 I played Project Cars 2 using a Logitech gaming wheel at Blade’s office.
 The computer was getting broadband service at 800 megabits a second downstream and 106 megabits a second upstream.